Susanna Phillips

-Susanna Phillips (Huntington) is an American singer who has sung leading lyric soprano roles at leading American and international opera houses.
+Susanna Phillips (Huntington) (born 1981) is an American singer who has sung leading lyric soprano roles at American and international opera houses.

 Early life and education

 Phillips was born in Birmingham, Alabama and grew up in Huntsville where she attended Randolph School.
 She received Bachelor of Music and Master of Music degrees from the Juilliard School where she was a student of Cynthia Hoffmann.
 In 2002 and 2003 she attended the Music Academy of the West summer conservatory.
-After completing her master's degree in 2004, she became a member of Santa Fe Opera's Apprentice Program for Singers.
+After completing her master's degree in 2004, she became a member of the Santa Fe Opera's Apprentice Program for Singers.

-In March 2005, she joined Lyric Opera Center for American Artists at Lyric Opera of Chicago, now the Ryan Opera Center.
+In March 2005, she joined the Lyric Opera Center for American Artists at the Lyric Opera of Chicago, now the Ryan Opera Center.
 During her tenure with the program in Chicago she sang Diana in a new Robert Carsen production of Iphigénie en Tauride opposite Susan Graham, and performed Juliette in Roméo et Juliette and Rosalinde in Die Fledermaus.
+In 2005, she was also a soloist with the Naumburg Orchestral Concerts, in the Naumburg Bandshell, Central Park, in the summer series.